 Following construction, the right-of-way is cleaned up and restored.
-This work may include fence repair, rut removal, decompaction, disking, tilling, seeding and possible wetland restoration.
-If damage occurred to crops or other non-restorable property during construction, Xcel Energy right-of-way agents will work with the landowner to reimburse damages.
+This work may include tile and fence repair, rut removal, decompaction, tilling, seeding and possible wetland restoration.
+If damage occurred to crops or other non-restorable property during construction, Xcel Energy will fairly reimburse the landowner for those damages.